mdoege/PyFortran/README.md

 ### Credits

-Some Fortran programs were taken from [hughcoleman/retrocomputing](https://github.com/hughcoleman/retrocomputing).
+Some Fortran programs were taken from [hughcoleman/retrocomputing](https://github.com/hughcoleman/retrocomputing), see the LICENSE file in the demo directory.